NullAllocation/rke2-cluster-starter/README.md

 Before you begin, you will need to have a machine to orchestrate this process.
 That machine will be referred to as the controller in the guide.
 Once you have identified that machine, you'll need to have the following tools installed on it:

-- Ansible
+- ansible
-- Kubectl
+- kubectl
-- This repository
+- git (to clone this repository)

 The next requirement is the cluster.
 This guide will use seven nodes so you will need to obtain 7 machines for the cluster.
 The specifications of those machines shall be as follows...
 - 1 machine for RKE2 gateway.
 This machine will load balance access across the multiple nodes.